Hollinshead Hall: Etymology

-The History of Hollinshead Hall
+History

 Early history

 The manor has been in the possession of a number of noted Lancashire families.

 The earliest record as to the origins of Hollinshead Hall appear in a 14th-century document.
 It records that in 1311 a John de Radcliffe, a member of the noted Lancashire de Radcliffe family, was owner of “100 Acres in the place called Holinhead, In Tokholes…”.

 In 1380 the manor of “le Holyhead In Tokholes” consisted of one messuage, 6 acre of arable land, 20 acre of meadow and 60 acre of pasture.

 In 1498 the manor was held by Sir Alexander de Hoghton a member of the Noble Lancashire Hoghton Family of Hoghton Tower.

 By 1641 it had technically become the property of Charles I of England before then being rented to an Edward Warren in 1662, who is recorded as paying 2 shillings yearly rent for "The Hollinhead".
 The hall is presumed to have remained with the Warrens until 1761.